 The grind settings are clearly laid out on the front of the grinder.

-To use, you simply twist the bean hopper to set it to the appropriate grind for the style of coffee you are making.
-Then just turn the knob on the front which allows you to set the grind time between 5 seconds and 60 seconds.
+To use, you simply twist the bean hopper to set it to the appropriate grind size for the style of coffee you are making.

 Whilst easy to use, the Capresso Infinity will take some practice to get exactly what you want from the grinder in terms of size and weight.
 However, this is true of all grinders at the entry-level price point.

-The timer dial also moves in 5 second increments.
+The timer dial also moves in 5-second increments.
 So, it’s not the greatest for precision grinding.

 The Capresso Infinity boasts a simple yet classic design.
 It is available in four different colors (with different model numbers):